Kenyatta takes early lead as Kenya counts votes

 At a press briefing after most polls had closed, Ruto said the vote had been "free, fair and credible", and welcomed the early lead by Kenyatta.
 Odinga's camp declined to comment.

-Kenyans lined up from the early hours of the morning to cast their ballots and many said memories of the post-2007 bloodshed and its dire impact on the economy were enough to prevent a repeat this time.
+Kenyans queued from the early hours of the morning to cast their ballots and many said memories of the post-2007 bloodshed and its dire impact on the economy were enough to prevent a repeat this time.

 "People want peace after what happened last time," said Henry Owino, 29, a second hand clothes seller who was voting in Nairobi's Kibera slum where violence flared five years ago.
 "This time the people have decided they don't want to fight."